Uber vs Lyft, which rideshare company is the best to work for?

 If, however, Uber and Lyft are both available in your city and demand is roughly equal, then keep reading to see which service we prefer the most!

 Uber and Lyft operate in both the United States and Canada, but Uber’s reach expands beyond just these two countries.

-As of 2022, Uber is currently available in over 80 countries, which was more than last year and the year before.
+As of January 2023, Uber is available in over 90 countries, which was more than last year and the year before.
 I think it’s safe to say that they are expanding on a global scale every year.

-The obvious winner here is Uber since they are accessible in 78 more countries than their rideshare counterpart Lyft.
+⭐️ Uber is the obvious winner here since they are accessible in 88 more countries than its rideshare counterpart Lyft.

 The most important thing to consider is how much money you can make.
 When RSG contributor Sergio recently covered the Uber vs. Lyft demand in terms of surges/promotions/bonuses, he came down on the side that Uber is better.

 Both Uber and Lyft pay you per mile.
 You’ll also get a small amount of money per minute.
 When I first started Lyft had the best per-mile and per-minute amount, over $1 per mile and around $0.10 per minute.
 Now though, you are unlikely in most areas to make that much.

 Neither company reports how much a driver makes in each area, but many are around $0.70 per mile.
 Some drivers who have been driving longer make a little more, since they were grandfathered in at higher rates.